afterit/flaskstarter/README.md

 If it will work as an API blueprint, that's enough.
 But maybe it is not and you want to use private templates related only to this blueprint.
 This is solved by adding a '-t' or '--templates' to the above command.

-After that, remember to go onto app init file to register the blueprint on it.
-There is an EXTENSIONS variable where you can list all the plugins to autoimport.
+After that, flaskstarter goes onto instance/settings.toml file to register the blueprint on it.
+There is an EXTENSIONS variable where you can list all the plugins to autoimport if you create any by hand.
 It uses factory design.

+Most of the times you are adding some extensions and middlewares to your app, so you can add an empty skelleton to instanciate and plug to app by typing:

+`$ python manage.py plug-extension [name]`

+As with blueprints, flaskstarter registers extensions on instance/settings.

 To run your app you can use the bellow on project root: